hpc-uk/archer-benchmarks/reports/single_node/index.md

 | Memory Channels            |  0.65   |  0.53    |

-However, looking at a plot of the performance data against number of memory channels available on the different processors ([Figure 2](#fig2)) it appears that if the Tesseract performance is ignored, there is good correlation.
+However, looking at a plot of the performance data against number of memory channels available on the different processors ([Figure 2](#fig2)) it appears that if the Tesseract performance is ignored, there is reasonable correlation.

 <a id="fig2"></a>Figure 2: Scatter plot of OpenSBLI performance vs. number of memory channels for the OpenSBLI 512^3, Taylor-Green vortex benchmark
 <img src="img/osbli_corr.png" />

 We have recomputed the correlation coefficients with the results for Tesseract excluded and the results can be seen in [Table 12](#tab12).
 This reveals a strong correlation between the OpenSBLI benchmark performance and the number of memory channels.
-This is what we owuld expect as the performance of this application is generally bound by random memory access performance.
+This is what we wo3uld expect as the performance of this application is generally bound by random memory access performance.
 Investigations are ongoing as to why the Tesseract performance does not match this trend.

 <a id="tab12"></a>Table 12: Correlation coefficients for th enumber of memory channels for
 the OpenSBLI 512^3, Taylor-Green vortex benchmark with the Tesseract system excluded.